OwenCochell/cursepy/README.md

 As stated many times before, we have an extensive documentation.
 It contains tutorials, the API reference, and best practice recommendations.

-I'm sure you know this already, but the documentation can be found here:
+If you don't know this already, the documentation can be found here:

 [https://cursepy.readthedocs.io/en/latest/index.html](https://cursepy.readthedocs.io/en/latest/index.html)